Scene XIII. Seven Wonders

 Alternate opening of Scene IV – Seek

 Noel landed painfully on the ground.
-He shook his head, looking for Serah.
+He shook his head and looked for Serah.
 He panicked until a weight shoved him back down.
 His head slammed back to the earth.
 "Was looking for you," he mumbled in the dirt.
 Noel pushed himself up on his arms, patiently waiting until she rolled off.
 "You know, I don't mind, but we should really stop how we end up like this with my face on the ground.
 You hurt?"

 He felt the trembling on his back when she groaned, "I think I bumped my head bounced on your back several times."

-"That'll explain why my back is throbbing aside from you landing on me.
+"That explains why I'm numb.
 Other than that, do you need a moment?"
 He wanted to search her himself but he didn't want to move her.
 He was getting used to this.

 "Just a bit, Noel."
 She sighed and he felt the cool air brush his neck.